sbonaime/seedlink_plotter/README.md

 A python script to plot real time seismic data from a seedlink server

-This version does not work with the latest stable ObsPy version.
+This version work with the latest stable ObsPy version (0.9.0).
-If you have ObsPy 0.8.3 or earlier, you need to update to a more recent unstable version (at least 26/03/2013, e.g. https://github.com/obspy/obspy/tree/05597e4642).

 On some linux box, the time zone must be set to UTC and not GMT